-The NICMOS calibration program following the cool down has shown that the dark current levels of all three NICMOS cameras are nominal; i.e., median dark levels for all 3 cameras are from 0.1 to 0.2 e-/sec/pixel, where the dark current is the signal remaining after removing the amp-glow and shading contribution from the total "dark" signal.
+The NICMOS calibration program following the cool down has shown that the dark current levels of all three NICMOS cameras are nominal; i.e., Camera 1 = 0.145 e-/sec/pixel, Camera 2 = 0.110 e-/sec/pixel, and Camera 3 = 0.202 e-/sec/pixel, where the dark current is the signal remaining after removing the amp-glow and shading contribution from the total "dark" signal.
 The NICMOS Exposure Time Calculator (ETC) has been updated with the new dark current values.